B1N4RY-P4R45173/ACM_TASK_Ajay/Bandit.md

 We repeat this until we get the file type as ASCII text.

-`cat data` gives us the password as wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw
+`cat data` gives us the password.

+Password is `wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw`
 ##  Level 13:
 For this level we are given an RSA key sshkey.private